Wodonga Football Club: History

 In 1911, Wodonga FC applied to both the Ovens & Murray Junior Football Association and the Rutherglen & District Football Association to play in these competitions, but were both rejected due to other club's opinion that the travel would be too far.
 In 1911 Wodonga played their home matches at Wodonga Park.
 The Albury Senior Football Association was established in 1911, in which Wodonga FC entered and were runners up to the Catholic Young Men's FC (CYM) again!

 The club first played in the Chiltern & District Football Association in 1912 (runners up), 1913 and 1915 and also from 1930 to 1935, prior to joining the Ovens & Murray League in 1936.

-In 1913 the club arranged for 100 membership tickets to be printed in the club colours - blue and black!
+In 1913 the club arranged for 100 membership tickets to be printed in the club colours – blue and black!

-In 1914, Wodonga FC played in the Wodonga and District Football Association against - Bethanga, Federal Railways, Sandy Creek and Tallangatta.
+In 1914, Wodonga FC played in the Wodonga and District Football Association against – Bethanga, Federal Railways, Sandy Creek and Tallangatta.
 Wodonga finished second on the ladder to premiers, Federal Railways.

 In 1914, the Wodonga Military FC was formed, with W Twomey appointed as President.
 They played matches against Albury Battery FC and Albury Infantry FC in 1914 and 1915.

 In 1917 the Wodonga Cadets played the Chiltern Cadets in three games of football.

 In 1921, Wodonga lost to Diggers in the Albury & Border Football Association Preliminary Final.
 In 1921 Wodonga had both an A team and a B team, with the B team playing their first game against Bowna at the Racecourse Oval.

 At the club's 1924 AGM, under financial difficulties, the Wodonga FC applied for admission into the Kiewa Football Association, but were rejected.
 It appears that the Wodonga FC went into recess at this time, mainly due to a lack of community support and financial debt.

 In 1924, the Wodonga Rovers FC was formed and this new club entered the Chiltern & District Football Association and had a reasonable amount of success, winning a premiership in 1926 and being runners up in 1927 (minor premiers) and 1928.

 At a meeting of the Wodonga Rovers FC on Tuesday, 16 April 1929, the committee voted to alter the club's name to the "Wodonga Football Club" and entered the Tallangatta Football Association, for one year, then returns to the Chiltern & DFL in 1930.

-In 1932, Wodonga's H. Scott shared the Chiltern & DFL best and fairest trophy, with Arthur Costin - Howlong FC.
+In 1932, Wodonga's H. Scott shared the Chiltern & District Football Association best and fairest trophy, with Arthur Costin – Howlong FC.

-In the 1933 Chiltern and District Football League's grand final, Wodonga defeated Beechworth Wanderers.
+In the 1933 Chiltern & District Football Association's grand final, Wodonga defeated Beechworth Wanderers.
 Wodonga's Clive Bohr was judged as the best and fairest player in the grand final.

 In 1934 C W Randell, donated a gold medal for the club's best and fairest winner, which was won by ?